ItsBr0dyy/Chatterino-Homies-Extension/README.md

 ### Discord

-If you don't have a GitHub account and want to report issues or want to join the community you can join the official Homies Discord using the link here: <https://discord.gg/ZPxUUzDjbM>.
+If you don't have a GitHub account and want to report issues or want to join the community you can join the official Homies Discord using the link here: [Chatterino Homies Discord](https://discord.gg/ZPxUUzDjbM)